omarahmed30/Dev_Quiz/README.md

 Database uses seed file to create questions.
-We intend to advance qeution complexity of advanced questions and hit the target of questions asked most often in technical interviews as well.
+Our intention is to add more advance qeustions with relevent complexity which is  asked most often in technical interviews as well.

+## Getting Started
+* Clone or fork the repository to your local computer.
+* Follow these commands

+* `rails db:drop`
+* `rails db:create`
+* `rails db:schema:load`
+* `Rails db:seed`

+Finally
+* ` rails s`

+Enjoy the quiz now on localhost:3000 on your web browser

 ## Team members:

-Omar Ahmed, Cat Perry, Minhal Gardezi, and Kevin Hesse; please take a look at the contributions to learn more about each of us.
+(https://www.google.com "Omar Ahmed"), Cat Perry, Minhal Gardezi, and Kevin Hesse; please take a look at the contributions to learn more about each of us.
 See a demo of it here (recorderd using Loom):

 ## Video demo link for our app
 https://www.useloom.com/share/8dfe58937d324228b67fe239d6f06d06